Hoda Safari Yazd

 Email: iqbalmahmud@ufl.edu

-Vanessa Y. Rubio
+Vanessa Y. Rubio, PhD

 Vanessa is currently a research project manager at Moffitt Cancer Center.